-Our Employers guidance gives an overview of the main rules and contains further information on the NMW including complex areas such as deductions (for example, for uniforms) and travel time.
+Our guidance for taking on an employee gives an overview of the main rules and contains further information on the NMW including complex areas such as deductions (for example, for uniforms) and travel time.

 Pensions auto-enrolment (workplace pensions)

 Every employer with at least one member of staff now has a responsibility of putting those who meet certain criteria into a workplace pension scheme and contributing towards it.